LauraTrujilloT/Python-Basics/README.md

 # Python-Basics
-A recopilation of insightful steps to start programming in Python
+A compilation of insightful steps to start programming in Python